International conventions and agreements

 Stockholm Convention on Persistent Organic Pollutants (POPs)

-The objective of the Stockholm Convention is a global phase out of substances that are persistent in the environment, are being absorbed by plants and animals, and have negative effects on human health or the environment.
+The objective of the Stockholm Convention aims to protect human health and the environment from substances that are persistent in the environment, are being absorbed by plants and animals, and have negative effects on human health or the environment.
 These pollutants are also called POPs, Persistent Organic Pollutants.
 The substances are transported over national borders via air, water and articles.
-Global bans contributes to the prevention of global spread and occurrence of these substances in imported goods and are therefore also protecting the environment in Sweden.

 Read more about the substances that are regulated by the convention and about the Swedish priorities